RWinterburn/PP1/read-me-docs/README.md

     z-index: -1;
   })

+  14/12/2023

+  Had to move back to code anywhere because of gitpod.io limit

   imported google fonts link and removed background color from nav bar and added a border.

-  managed to hide the scroll bar with the overflow:hidden on my background image
+  managed to hide the scroll bar with the overflow:hidden on my background image removed the text decoration from gallery text and added about page, going to change the design for about and add a packages section and about me section about photographer